shoelace-style/shoelace/docs/home.md

 - Theme files remain small since they consist only of theme variables (and potentially a handful of component-specific overrides depending on the designer's intent).

+## Choosing a Theme Color

+Many component libraries let you choose a theme color (usually called "brand" or "primary") in hex or RGB format.
+The problem with this approach is...

+Shoelace uses HSL...

 ## Shadow DOM

 Most Shoelace components use a Shadow DOM with the exception of form controls.
 This is for your convenience, since form controls inside a shadow DOM aren't submitted with standard HTML forms.
 In the future, when StencilJS and browsers add support for [Form-associated Custom Elements](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-face-example), it would be nice if all components can use a Shadow DOM.